top of page

 Jess’ mother, Myriam Fox-Jerusalmi, raced for France and won a K1 bronze medal in the Atlanta 1996 Olympics.
 Her father, Richard Fox, raced for Great Britain and was a five-time K1 World Champion.
 It was through her parents that Jess discovered her love and passion for kayaking.

 In 2011 Jess juggled her sporting commitments while finishing her Higher School Certificate.
-She placed first in the state for Personal Development, Health and Physical Education, achieved band 6 in all her subjects and finished with an ATAR of 99.1.
+She placed first in the state for Personal Development, Health and Physical Education (PDHPE), achieved band 6 in all her subjects and finished with an ATAR of 99.1.
 She was dux of Blaxland High School.

 When she was 18, Jess competed at the London 2012 Olympics winning a silver medal in K1.